bebhuvan/onethingwelearned/content/posts/trump-launches-a-meme-coin.md

 This disconnect is creating a divide.

 Young professionals are failing to appreciate past work, and seasoned professionals, as a result, are distancing themselves from them.
 It’s a bit of a vicious cycle that could ultimately hinder meaningful creativity and modernisation in the long run.

 ---

+**Tharun**

+OpenAI's getting heat for not dealing with their [copyright problems](https://techcrunch.com/2025/01/01/openai-failed-to-deliver-the-opt-out-tool-it-promised-by-2025/).
+They're basically grabbing content from everywhere - YouTubers, Instagram influencers, TikTokers - and all these creators are pissed.
+They've started suing OpenAI because their AI (including Sora) is just taking their work from the internet and using it however they want.
+Like yeah, the stuff's online, but that doesn't mean it's free for the taking.

+OpenAI tried to save face by saying they'd make this thing called a Media Manager - supposed to catch when they're using copyrighted stuff like videos or songs.
+But guess what?
+Some insiders spilled that OpenAI's not even working on it.
+They're just not bothered.

+That's pretty much it - they promised to fix things but they're just... not doing it.
+Classic big tech move right?

+---